 Pupils benefit from receiving information and guidance about their futures, not only in the context of where they live, but nationally and globally.
 Pupils are given the opportunity to experience and consider life in a different context, for example through the school’s pupil exchange programme.
 (Ofsted ’17)

-At IES Breckland we give a high priority to careers education, information, advice and guidance (including opportunities work related learning).
+At IES Breckland we give a high priority to careers education, information, advice and guidance (including opportunities for work-related learning).

 Our independent level 6 qualified careers adviser, Ellen Alexander, works with individuals in years 10 & 11 and small groups in years 8 & 9, to ensure that every student has the opportunity to engage with impartial advice and guidance on their future careers.
 If you would like to request a meeting with Ellen (parents can attend as well), please make a request by clicking on this link – Email Ellen